gkapfham/dotfiles/README.md

 As an alternative to manually creating all of the symbolic links in the aforementioned fashion, this repository has a `Makefile` with rules that use `stow` to create these symbolic links automatically.
-If a system already contains dotfiles and you want to remove them from the system, then please type the command `make purge`.
-Now, typing the command `make dotfiles` will create all the needed directories and subdirectories and make symbolic links to the dotfiles in this repository from the correct destination directory.
+If a system already contains dotfiles that you no longer needed and you want to remove them from the system, then please type the command `make purge`.
+Next, typing the command `make dotfiles` will create all the needed directories and subdirectories and make symbolic links to the dotfiles in this repository from the correct destination directories.

 ## Problems or Praise

 If you have any problems with downloading or understanding these configuration files, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
-As the sole contributor to the `dotfiles` repository, I will do everything possible to resolve your issue and ensure that all of the configurations are clear and, potentially, best suited to working in your development environment.
-Remember, this repository is being made publicly available so as to provide examples of how to write configurations for programs like `vim` and `nvim`.
+As the sole contributor to the `dotfiles` repository, I will do everything possible to resolve your issue and ensure that all the configurations are clear and, potentially, best suited to working in your development environment.
+Remember, this repository is being made publicly available to provide examples of how to write configurations for programs like `vim` and `nvim`.
 If you find that these files help you in preparing your own configurations, then I also encourage you to "star" and "watch" this project!